-Sometimes, it can really help to have reports on your survey.
-They can provide you with your survey activity including breakdowns of your survey responses such as how many responses each question received, which device and browser each respondent used, and their geographical location.
+Survey reports can provide you with your survey activity including breakdowns of your survey responses such as how many responses each question received, which device and browser each respondent used, and their geographical location.

 Collecting and analysing the answers from your customers isn’t just a valuable way for you to gather meaningful data, but it also shows your customers that you genuinely care about their opinions.